 About Us

 Mulla Mulla Art is a 100% Aboriginal owned and operated art business based in Mparntwe (Alice Springs) in Central Australia.
-Originally it began as a small art page by Arrernte, Keytetye, Anmatjere and Warlpiri woman Keioni Lander.
-It was a way for the artist to share her love for creating with her community.
-Since then the business continues to grow and creates a platform for Aboriginal artists to share their unique styles and stories with the world.
+Beginning as a small art page by Arrernte, Kaytetye, Anmatyerr and Warlpiri woman Keioni Lander, it was a way for the artist to share her love for creating with her community.
+Since then the business continues to grow and creates a platform for First Nations artists to share their unique styles and stories with the world.
 We have worked with many local businesses to create designs for projects that acknowledge, celebrate and empower Aboriginal Country, Culture, people and spirit.
 We pride ourselves on the ability to connect with many people across Central Australia.

 For us our art is a piece of us, a story, a connection, a vulnerability, a celebration, a feeling.
 You are not just buying a physical canvas but rather a story that connects the physical with the spiritual.

 Aboriginal culture is the longest living in the world.
 Over 200,000+ years old.
-Our past, present and future is all representing through art and storytelling.
+Our past, present and future is all represented through art and storytelling.

 Please view our artists below.